ncphillips/makersasylum.com/summer-program-paris.md

 - template: title
   title: SDG School
 - template: body-copy
+  content: |-
-  content: After a successful S.T.E.A.M School 2018 and the launch of D.I.V.E 2019,
-    we bring to you yet another program to provide a global learning experience, this time in Paris, France.
+    After a successful S.T.E.A.M School 2018 and the launch of D.I.V.E 2019, we bring to you yet another program to provide a global learning experience, this time in Paris, France.
 The **SDG School 2019 Edition** is a one month long project based program which Maker’s Asylum will be conducting in partnership with CRI, Interdisciplinary Research Center.

+    The program is designed to give you access to a platform where you can voice an opinion, take an action and create an impact.
 - template: title
   title: Why you should apply?
 - template: body-copy